 - Separate - Enable or disable color separations.

-- Negative - Enable or disable the printing of a negative color plate.
+- Negative - Enable or disable the printing of negative color plates.

 - Overprint - Enable or disable the overprinting of black colors.

-- Halftone - Select the halftone shape, angle and frequency used to print the selected color plate.
+- Select the halftone used to print the color plate in the Halftone column.